 Table 2.1 presents a summary of the average engine operating conditions during the test periods.

-Average output, fuel consumption, fuel methane content, air-to-fuel ratio, and digester gas fuel use for each RICE are presented in Table 2.1 and Tables 6.1-6.2.
+Average output, fuel consumption, fuel methane content, inlet pressure, and landfill gas to flare use for the RICE is presented in Table 2.1 and Table 6.1.

 2.3 Summary of Air Pollutant Sampling Results